What's the MA of my system?

 image: https://roperescuetraining.com/raising_5-to-1.php

-For more on simple, compound and complex pulley systems, see post “The 3 kinds of pulley systems”.
+For more on simple, compound and complex pulley systems, see this post, “The 3 kinds of pulley systems”.

 Previous